Texas Goatweed Croton capitatus

 - Poison Symptoms:

-- TOXIC ONLY IF LARGE QUANTITIES EATEN.
+- TOXIC ONLY IF LARGE QUANTITIES ARE EATEN.
 SKIN IRRITATION MINOR, OR LASTING ONLY FOR A FEW MINUTES.
-Vomiting, diarrhea, nervousness; skin irritation with blisters.
+Vomiting, diarrhea, colic, nervousness, and skin irritation with blisters.
+Fatal poisoning is rare.

 - Poison Toxic Principle: